 4. Conclusion

 The assessment studies on intercropping system in black soil of Akola districts of Maharashtra, indicated that soybean + pigeonpea (4:2) and cotton + greengram (1:1) were found more sustainable intercropping systems than sole cropping which proved resilient to climate vagaries.
-Thus, intercropping offers a solution to obtained higher yield per unit area and reduced risk of crop failure under unpredictable rainfed conditions of Vidarbha region of Maharashtra.
+Thus, intercropping offers a solution to obtained higher yield per unit area and reduced risk of crop failure under unpredictable rain fed conditions of Vidarbha region of Maharashtra.

 References

 Ashalatha KV, Munisamy, Gopinath and Bhat ARS.
-2012. impact of climate change on rainfed agriculture in India: A Case Study of Dharwad.
+2012.
+Impact of climate change on rain fed agriculture in India: A Case Study of Dharwad.
 Int.
 J. Environ.
 Sci.
 Dev., 3(4): 368-371

 Directorate of Economics and Statistics, DA & FW, Ministry of Agriculture & Farmers Welfare, New Delhi (2023).